 4. Bokbunja-Ju – Black Raspberry Wine

 The main ingredient of Bokbunja-Ju is Bokbunja berry (a tasty raspberry variant in Korea) fermented in water.
 Some variations may come with rice or reishi extract for extra flavors.
 This native berry gives the wine a signature blood-red color and sweet berry flavor.

 Bokbunja berry is already known for its health benefits, so it should come as no surprise that this delicious wine is also incredibly good for your health.
 Research has shown that this drink is high in vitamin C, vitamin A, and antioxidants, which can aid in heart and liver protection.

 A 2008 research in South Korea showed that Bokbunja berry could enhance testosterone levels and sperm counts in mice, confirming that this wine can help with male virility.

 This wine is often served chilled and pairs nicely with meat, seafood, and any other traditional Korean dish.
 With an alcohol content ranging between 15% and 19%, Bokbunja-Ju has a medium alcoholic drink.

 Find this drink at: Any restaurant, pub, and bar all over South Korea.

-If you consider yourself an old-fashioned wine lover, you have to try Baekse-Ju.
+If you consider yourself an old-fashioned wine lover, you have to try Baekse-Ju, a fermented glutinous rice drink.
 This herbaceous yellow wine is prepared with rice and various roots and herbs; the most notable one is ginseng.
-Other aromatics, such as wolfberry and licorice, will vary depending on the brand.
+Other aromatics, such as wolfberry, ginger, cinnamon, and licorice, will vary depending on the brand.

 Baekse-Ju was initially released in 1992 under the name Jibong’yuseol.
 To maintain its popularity in today’s market, the company has made certain changes to the original recipe.
 This old-fashioned drink pairs amazingly well with grilled meat and spicy dishes.